Nowadays, Facebook engagement is the meaning of something more than a couple of likes thrown at a post.

 Well, if in the personal development sector, “stop comparing yourself to others” may be a good piece of advice and an essential first step to do in order to grow, in the business sector, it is certainly not the case, at least not when it comes to marketing.

-But before starting to talk about why competitive analysis is mandatory to be done in order to improve your Facebook engagement, let’s first cover the need of evaluating a brand’s own posts and performance.
+But before starting to talk about why competitive analysis is mandatory to be done in order to increase engagement on Facebook, let’s first cover the need of evaluating a brand’s own posts and performance.

 Or, in other words, with the “get to know yourself” moment, if we continue the comparison started.

-Sure, after you understand your audience’s needs and interests, it’s way easier to craft top-notch content, meant to skyrocket your Facebook engagement.
+Sure, after you understand your audience’s needs and interests, it’s way easier to craft top-notch content, meant to skyrocket your engagement on Facebook.

-But there will always be posts that will perform better than others, and continuously keeping an eye on which ones are the best will only help you further create equally, or even more awesome content.
+But there will always be posts that will have a greater Facebook engagement than others, and continuously keeping an eye on which are the most engaging Facebook posts will only help you further create equally, or even more awesome content.